BcomedianC/WordBrain-Solver/README.md

 lseli<br>
 dlod

-If you want to input partial grid (puzzles that you have partially solved), you can use the hyphen ("-") for the blanks.
+If you want to input partial grids (puzzles that you have partially solved), you can use the hyphen ("-") for the blanks.
 You will find this character defined in the file `solver/utils.py` with the name `NONECHAR`.

 ## Using WordBrain Solver